Mizoram Presbyterian Church Synod: Kristian Ṭhalai Pâwl

 According to the report given in the General conference held during 1–4 March 2018 the KṬP (Kristian Ṭhalai Pawl) had 147,665 members and 860 branches, and supports more than one thousand missionaries, inside and outside of Mizoram.

+Male Fellowship (Kohhran Pavalai Pawl)

+The Kohhran Pavalai Pawl, Male Fellowship was established in 2017.

 Mission

-Synod Mission Board is the body in charge of the missionary works of the Mizoram Presbyterian Church, within and outside India.
+Synod Mission Board is the body in charge of the missionary works of the Mizoram Presbyterian Church, within analed outside India.
 It looks after 17 mission fields in India (including Nepal, Home Mission North and South), and sends missionaries to Taiwan, Solomon Islands, Tuvalu, China, Nepal, United Kingdom, Samoa, Madagascar, American Samoa and Kiribati.
 Under Synod Mission Board, 1,758 workers are working for the Kingdom of God.